-Hampshire's Music Program is unique in its approach to music performance, scholarship, composition, theory, and improvisation.
+Studying music at Hampshire is unique in its approach to performance, scholarship, composition, theory, and improvisation.

 In this performance-based introductory class, students will begin to develop the skills and techniques of jazz performance, including ensemble playing and improvisation.
 Students will study the forms and concepts of jazz composition and theory and apply them in the composition and performance of repertoire.
 They will learn to compose elements of jazz pieces and will present their original work in a spring concert performance.
 There will be assigned readings and a short, final paper.
 This course is open to all instrumentalists and vocalists who want to acquire proficiency in the basic elements of jazz.
 Students are expected to have a basic music theory background (Musical Beginnings or equivalent) and reasonable proficiency on their instrument, including basic scales and rudimentary reading ability.

-The Music and Dance Building in the Longsworth Arts Village contains classrooms, practice rooms, a recital hall, an aural training lab, a computer music studio, and an eight-track recording studio (equipped with ProTools and other editing and sound software).
+The Music and Dance Building in the Longsworth Arts Village contains classrooms, practice rooms, a recital hall, and a multi-track recording studio (equipped with ProTools and other editing and sound software).
 Other campus resources include the computer music studios at the Harold F. Johnson Library, as well as the Library's collection of books, scores, periodicals, films, videos, and recordings.
-Extensive music collections of the Five College libraries are also available to Hampshire students.
+Extensive music collections from all of the Five College libraries are also available to Hampshire students.

-Ensembles include the Hampshire College Chorus, which presents a major program every semester, several jazz groups, old time music and contradance bands, and a steel band ensemble.
-Student-organized bands and music groups in jazz, folk, pop, rock, punk, and a capella, to name just a few, are integral to the music program.
+Ensembles include the Hampshire College Chorus, which presents a major program every semester, several jazz and improvisation ensembles, Appalachian old time stringband, Irish traditional music ensemble, and others.
+Student-organized bands and music groups in jazz, folk, world music, pop, rock, punk, and a capella, to name just a few, are integral to the music program.
 The music program supports these endeavors through providing rehearsal space, performance venues, and coaching.
 Instrumental ensembles and groups at the Five Colleges are open to Hampshire students by audition, including Smith College's Chamber Music program, the Five College Early Music Program, the UMASS-Amherst University Orchestra, the Indonesian gamelan at Smith College, the West African Drumming Ensemble at Mount Holyoke College, and many others.

 The larger Five College music community offers hundreds of concerts and musical performances every year, featuring internationally renown classical, jazz, and world music performers.
-The Pioneer Valley (and particularly Northampton) offer many opportunities to hear or play music in numerous local clubs.
+The Pioneer Valley (and particularly Northampton) offer many opportunities to hear and play music in numerous local venues and clubs.
 Private lessons are also available as part of the Five College consortium.
-The Alan Garely Scholarship fund helps offset the cost of private lessons for Division II and III music concentrators; other funding sources are also available.
+The Private Lessons Fund helps offset the cost of private lessons for Division II and III music concentrators; other funding sources for private lesson are also available.

 Through the Early Music Program, a faculty of distinguished performers and scholars at the Five Colleges, together with the program director, make it possible for students to participate in a wide variety of experiences in the study and performance of music of the Middle Ages, the Renaissance, and the Baroque Era.